WeskerYuan/flydan/doc/ReadMe.txt

 III.
 Run the SITL simulation script on a computer. ============================
 i.
 Requirement
-    1. A linux laptop. (virtual machine is okay, but must be x86 compatible)
+    1. A Linux computer. (virtual machine is okay, but must be x86 compatible)
     2. Dronekit-SITL (other native SITLs are also possible)
     3. Dronekit simulation codes
     4. ArduPilot source code and eeprom binaries for the Dronekit-SITL